So You Don’t Want to Teach Anymore: A Guide to Jobs for Former Teachers

-- Educational Product and Supply Professional: Companies like Houghton Mifflin Harcourt and Nasco specialize in developing educational products and services like books, apps, and online learning tools.
+Companies like Houghton Mifflin Harcourtand Nasco specialize in developing educational products and services like books, apps, and online learning tools.
 These companies need to understand how to tailor their products to their users, and recent teachers may best understand clients’ needs.
 Those interested in this line of work should keep in mind that these careers often involve a good deal of regional or national travel, particularly on the sales end.

 Jobs Outside of Education for Former Teachers

-- HR Learning and Development Specialist: Corporations and businesses need help training their staff.
+Corporations and businesses need help training their staff.
 Interpersonal communication, lesson planning, and the ability to work with all types of learners make teachers great trainers.
-If you are looking for a career teaching adults but aren’t interested in becoming a college professor, this may be an excellent path for you.
-Training and development specialists’ median pay was $60,870 per year as of 2018, with a faster than average growth of 9%.
+If you’re looking for a career teaching adults but aren’t interested in becoming a college professor, this may be an excellent path for you.
+Training and development specialists’ median paywas $61,210 per year as of 2019, with a faster than average growth of 9%.

-- Museum Curator and Archivist: All types of museums are, at their core, educational, so this career path may be a natural fit for some teachers.
+All types of museums are, at their core, educational, so this career path may be a natural fit for some teachers.
 Former educators may work in program development, act as museum instructors, or manage volunteers, among other positions.
 Some museums prefer applicants with degrees in museum studies.
 If you decide to go for the degree, you can apply for part-time or volunteer positions and gain practical experience while studying.
-Museum archivists, curators, and other workers made a median pay of $48,400 in 2018, with a growth of 9% anticipated between 2018 and 2028.
+Museum archivists, curators, and other workers made a median pay of $49,850 in 2018, with a growth of 9% anticipated between 2018 and 2028.

 Part-time Jobs for Teachers

-You may think, “I want a career, not a gig!” but these part-time positions can serve as income supplements if you are still working as a teacher.
-They could also help fill any gap between leaving teaching and starting your next career, be resume-boosters, and show a broader range of skills to potential employers.
+You may think, “I want a career, not a gig!” but part-time positions can be assets.
+They can serve as income supplements if you’re still working as a teacher while also adding your resume and showing you possess a variety of skills beyond traditional teaching.
+These could also help fill any gap between leaving teaching and starting your next career.

-- Freelance Teacher and Coach: Community organizations often hire teachers and coaches, but they may not advertise open positions.
+Community organizations often hire teachers and coaches, but they may not advertise open positions.
 Reaching out to specific organizations can be an excellent way to find a new career related to teaching.
-If you are artistic, theatrical, or musical, jobs may be available at your local children’s theatre, government parks and recreation department, or independent schools of performing or visual arts.
+If you’re artistic, theatrical, or musical, jobs may be available at your local children’s theatre, government’s parks and recreation department, or independent schools of performing or visual arts.
 Former science and math teachers may find the right fit in a science museum or a company that does science presentations for schools and private events.
 For the athletically inclined, coaching opportunities are often available through independent organizations or your local parks and rec department.

-- Education Writer: Online journals for and by teachers are becoming increasingly widespread, with teachers wanting to hear from their peers rather than “educelebs.”
+Online journals for and by teachers are becoming increasingly widespread, with teachers wanting to hear from their peers rather than “educelebs.”
 Some of the more popular journals are American Educator, We Are Teachers, and The Educator’s Room, but sometimes more “mainstream” publications hire education writers as well.
 These publications create content relevant to teachers, from how-to guides to opinion pieces on current issues in education.
-Many periodicals don’t broadly advertise for writing jobs, so reaching out to them directly may help, along with being active on their social media pages before contacting.
+Many periodicals don’t broadly advertise for writing jobs, so reaching out to them directly may help, as may being active on their social media pages before contacting the companies.